digital-asset/daml/docs/source/tools/navigator/index.rst

 config file API, open the Navigator ``/config`` page in your browser (e.g., `<http://localhost:7500/config>`_).

-Using Navigator with a secured sandbox
+Using Navigator with a Secured Sandbox
 ======================================

 By default, Navigator is configured to use an unencrypted connection to the ledger.